-Neural deficit is quite a significant problem associated with thoracolumbar injuries.
+The neural deficit is quite a significant problem associated with thoracolumbar injuries.
 While early neural deficits are following injury to the cord, delayed deficits can be due to syrinx formation after thoracolumbar trauma.

 Deformity could be either acute or it could be progressive in nature.
-Increased kyphosis or malalignment has been a problem with non operative treatment.
-Surgery can provide the benefit of alignment but long term results are similar when pain and function are assessed.
+Increased kyphosis or malalignment has been a problem with nonoperative treatment.
+Surgery can provide the benefit of alignment but long-term results are similar when pain and function are assessed.

-Kyphotic deformities greater than 30 degrees are known to have risk of progression of pain and should be considered for operative intervention.
+Kyphotic deformities greater than 30 degrees are known to have a risk of progression of pain and should be considered for operative intervention.

-These are particularly associated with vertical lamina and facet fractures and often suggest likelihood of nerve root entrapment.
+These are particularly associated with vertical lamina and facet fractures and often suggest a likelihood of nerve root entrapment.
 In cases who are managed operatively, a repair should be attempted.
-Persistent leaks may require placement of subarachnoid drain.
+Persistent leaks may require placement of the subarachnoid drain.

 If nerve root entrapment is suspected an exploration may be carried.

 Ileus or decrease in bowel movements can occur in these injuries and should be looked for because a suspicion of ileus warrants aggressive workup and treatment.
-Thracolumbar injuries are also associated with increase peptic ulceration.
+Thoracolumbar injuries are also associated with increase peptic ulceration.

-A non functional bladder following spinal cord injury is prone to infection and should be cared for.
+A nonfunctional bladder following spinal cord injury is prone to infection and should be cared for.

 There are considerable risks inherent in spinal surgery.

 There are risks of further neurologic injury during the operative process.
-It may occur during transfer of the patient, retracting the spinal cord or nerve roots, during instrumentation or due to postoperative epidural hematoma.
+It may occur during transfer of the patient, retracting the spinal cord or nerve roots, during instrumentation or due to the postoperative epidural hematoma.
 In a patient with intact or incomplete neurologic status.

 Bleeding & Dural Tears

 Spine surgery includes blood loss and may not be tolerated by patients under physiologic stress.
 Coagulopathy [A defect in the mechanism of blood clotting] can be a major problem in the trauma patient.
-All patients of spine surgery need to have blood group cross matching and saving of blood units in case the need arises.
+All patients of spine surgery need to have blood group cross-matching and saving of blood units in case the need arises.